PubConf/pubconf.github.io/_events/2024/kansas_city.md

 # Speaker object hash.
 Use the speaker slugs as the keys, alphabetically listed.
 # Within each speaker are the event-specific details.
 speakers:
+  sarah_young:
+      #bio: "Tired of the bullshit"
+      #talk: "Whodunit: Solving the Open Source Murderer"

 # Supporters array for the event.
 supporters: